-Our sense of wonder began when the ferry to Islas Cies departed for our daylong adventure.
+Our sense of wonder began when the ferry to Spain’s Cies Islands departed for our daylong adventure.
 Heading up the Ria de Vigo from the commercial fishing port of Vigo, Spain it was a pleasant 40 minute journey to the three islands that make up this gorgeous archipelago.

 From the moment we arrived on the main island there was a palpable sense of detachment, wonder and adventure as something primeval tugged at our soul.
 Perhaps it was the rhythmic swaying of the dune grasses or the sound of bird song that we had never heard before or simply the incredible feeling of being surrounded by water.